 - Samsung Gear 1, Gear S: install “Sleep As Android – Gear Companion” from Gear Store

-- Samsung Gear S2, S3 (not Fit): install “Sleep As Android – Native Gear Companion” from the Gear store
+- Samsung Gear S2, S3 (not Fit and Fit 2): install “Sleep As Android – Native Gear Companion” from the Gear store

 Sleep as Android also works on wearable Android smartphones such as iMacwear M7 out of the box.